davearneson/Kitty-Shot-Tracker/README.md

     service: automation.trigger
 ```

-I set up this automation to use with an amazon echo button that we had lying around.
+I set up this automation to use with an Amazon Echo Button that we had lying around.
 If one of us gives the cat his shot while we don’t have our phone handy, we can just push the echo button which is linked to the input_boolean.kitty_shot_someone entity through an Alexa routine.
 Because it could be either of us (or a cat sitter), we settled on the terminology “Someone.”
 Both of us will be alerted if this button is pushed.

 ```
 - alias: Kitty Shot Tracker - Notify that shot has been given by "SOMEONE"